 If you don't have the correct grades or qualifications to meet our entry requirements, we can help you improve them.

-Academic preparation courses at our International College
+Degree preparation courses at the International College

 Successful completion of one of our English courses guarantees your progression to a degree course at the University of Brighton.